OCA/server-tools/module_analysis/readme/USAGE.rst

 * Go to 'Apps' / 'Module Analysis' / 'Installed module by Types'

-Open the stats to analyze the detail of the code installed
+Open the stats to analyse the detail of the code installed

     .. image:: ../static/description/analysis_pivot.png